okfn/opendatahandbook/value-stories/it/index.md

 ---
-lang: en
+lang: it
 layout: value-stories
-title: Value Stories
+title: Storie di successo
-redirect_from: "/value-stories/"
+redirect_from: "/value-stories/it"
 ---